 Anagrams are words that when mixed up spell different words or phrases using all the letters.
-The authors make it easy to tell by putting the anagrams in similar fonts and tell the story of a mixed-up word world.
-This would be a fantastic book for an elementary classroom.
+The authors make it easy to tell which are anagrams by putting the anagrams in similar fonts and tell the story of a mixed-up word world.
+Don’t you think this would be a fantastic book for an elementary classroom?

 “Bring me to your AUNT.
 She’s A NUT.”